 The pain of a miscarriage stays with you.
 From the moment I found out I was pregnant for the first time, I felt relief in knowing that, for 9 months, my little one would always be with me.
 When I lost that little life I’d imagined, I felt so alone.
 It’s no wonder, then, that miscarriage tattoos, which are equally permanent, are so popular.
 Here are miscarriage memorial tattoo ideas for mom.

 These miscarriage tattoo designs are based on ideas from our own readers.
-We’ll show you their photos and tell you their stories.
+We’ll show you their photos and tell you their stories, including photos of tattoos that represent all different types of miscarriage.
 Because community is powerful, and memorializing a loss through tattoo artistry can be so meaningful.

 Plus, there’s too much silence about miscarriages.
 So if people are comfortable displaying their miscarriages and pregnancy losses on their bodies for the world to see, kudos to them for opening that conversation.